hushfile/hushfile/API.md

 - `mac` - A Message Authentication Code (MAC) for the unencrypted metadata object.
 - `deletepassword` (optional) - A text field containing a password that the client will use in order to force removal of the file on the server.
 - `expire` (optional) - Unix timestamp indicating when the file expires and the server should remove it.
+- `limit` (optional) - The number of times the file may be downloaded before being deleted.
 - `chunks` (optional) - The number of chunks that the file is partitioned in.
 If it is set the upload will automatically stop when this number of chunks is reached.

 The server will respond with a 200 status code if the file upload is successfully initiated.
 The content is of type `application/json` with the following fields: